blake-regalia/graphy.js/README.md

 # graphy.js 🍌
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-A **[faster-than-lightning](#benchmark-results)**, asynchronous, streaming RDF deserializer.
+A **[faster-than-lightning](#benchmark-results)**, asynchronous, streaming RDF serializer, deserializer and parser (i.e., deserializing with or without token validation depending on user's needs).
 It implements the [RDFJS Representation Interfaces](https://github.com/rdfjs/representation-task-force/blob/master/interface-spec.md#data-interfaces) and natively parses Turtle, TriG, N-Triples, and N-Quads.

-> A future release is aiming to provide a query-like JavaScript API for traversing RDF graphs.
-It is currently under development.
-JSON-LD support has also been suspended until the expand algorithm is re-implemented.
+# Features
+ - Deserialize RDF to memory faster than any JavaScript library.
+ - Parse text formats Turtle, TriG, N-Triples and N-Quads to the full specification (with validation enabled).
+ - Serialize from your JavaScript data structure to RDF using [RDFJS objects](https://github.com/rdfjs/representation-task-force/blob/master/interface-spec.md#data-interfaces) or [Concise Term strings](#concise-terms)
+ - Query an RDF dataset using the [graph traversal query API](#gtcha)
+ - Perform union, intersection, subtraction, and symmetric difference between [Sets of quads/triples](#set).
+ - Canonicalize and hash a Set of quads/triples, which may include blank nodes, to check if they are equivalent.

 # Contents
  - [Introduction & Example Usage](#intro)